Tougher regulations loom for Colorado's gas and oil industry

 Oil producers with operations in Colorado, including Anadarko Petroleum Corp and Noble Energy Inc, contributed hundreds of thousands of dollars to efforts to thwart the 2018 setback measure.

-Anadarko did not immediately respond to requests for comment on the revised setback rule.
-Noble referred questions to the Colorado Oil and Gas Association, which said it was “proud of what has been accomplished” from meetings with school districts and environmental groups to develop the revised setback.
-(Reporting by Liz Hampton in Houston Editing by Matthew Lewis)
+Anadarko said modifying the setback rule “was a meaningful step forward”, and Noble referred questions to the Colorado Oil and Gas Association, which said it was “proud of what has been accomplished” from meetings with school districts and environmental groups to develop the revised setback.

+Reporting by Liz Hampton in Houston; Editing by Matthew Lewis and Diane Craft